bogdanvuk/phd/source/efti.rst

     :label: fig-efti-overview07
     :after: \quad

-    An example evolution process by the |algo| algorithm.
+    An example evolutionary process by the |algo| algorithm.
 Iteration: 415517, Fitness: 0.9342, Size: 5, Accuracy: 0.9396

 At the beginning of the |algo| algorithm, the initial individual is generated (:num:`Figure #fig-efti-overview00`) to contain only one node, since |algo| has a goal of creating DTs as small as possible.
 By the iteration #13 (:num:`Figure #fig-efti-overview01`), no new nodes were added, but the root node test was modified to produce the increase in the DT accuracy from 0.6005 to 0.6274.
 During the further evolution, some nodes were added which raised the accuracy of the DT.
 Notice how fitness started to deviate from the accuracy when the DT grew bigger.
 This is because the fitness also depends on the size of the DT to which it applies, in that it is more significantly penalized, the more leaves the DT has.
 In this example, the biggest drop in the fitness caused by the DT size is in the iteration #279512 of the DT evolution (:num:`Figure #fig-efti-overview06`), where the DT individual comprised 7 leaves and even though the accuracy climbed to 0.9395 (classification success rate of 94%), the fitness remained at 0.9274.
 In this way, the evolutionary process was forced to search for the smaller DT solutions, in which it eventually succeeded by the iteration #415517 (:num:`Figure #fig-efti-overview07`), where the DT size dropped to only 5 leaves with no loss in accuracy.